Tuple and Sequence operations

 53.2

-The min_max(iterable) user-defined function in the above snippet returns both minimum and maximum values of a given iterable input. min() and max() are built-in functions.
+The min_max(iterable) user-defined function in the above snippet returns both the minimum and maximum values of a given iterable input. min() and max() are built-in functions.
 You can either save the output as a tuple or unpack into multiple variables.
-You'll see built-in functions that return tuple as output later in this chapter.
+You'll see built-in functions that return a tuple as output later in this chapter.

-warning The use of both min() and max() in the above example is for illustration purpose only.
-As an exercise, write a custom logic that iterates only once over the input sequence and calculates both minimum/maximum simultaneously.
+warning The use of both min() and max() in the above example is for illustration purposes only.
+As an exercise, write a custom logic that iterates only once over the input sequence and calculates both the minimum and maximum values simultaneously.

 Iteration